 The first 4 characters “ZEIB” is the Bank’s code which stands for Zenith Bank Plc.
 The following 2 characters “NG” is the country code of the bank which is Nigeria as we are referring to Zenith Bank in Nigeria.
 The last 2 characters “LA” is the Location or city code and it stands for Lagos because that is where Zenith Bank head office is.

 That’s the main code you will ever needed but just in case you come across an 11 characters swift code of zenith bank, then it is probably that of Abuja Headquarter branch code.

 The additional 3 characters belongs to the branch.
 However, the branch code is not always needed because the head office covers every other Zenith Bank nationwide.
 However, if it is stressed, you can simply contact your bank branch for it.

 Basically, it doesn’t matter if you are in Anambra, Ogun state, Asaba, Kano, Enugu, Owerri or any other Nigerian state or city, the code is the same.
 It is also called iban number just in case that is what was asked for.

-I hope i have been able to answer your question on what is Zenith Bank Nigeria Swift code?
+I hope i have been able to answer your question on what is zenith swift code?
 It’s a simple one which you can easily remember.
 Better still, if you know how it is formed as explained, you’ll be able to form it yourself if you happen to forget it.